NullVoxPopuli/lazy_crud/README.md

 Each hook can be called multiple times, and they will be invoked in the order they were defined.
 If the `def` method is used, it will be invoked last.

+### Overridng

+If you really don't want any default functionality, you can always override

+    def index
+      @raffles = @event.raffles.with_deleted
+    end

 ## Contributing

 1. Fork the project